 Ursuline's Office of Counseling Services provides an intake assessment and personal counseling by licensed clinicians.
 All counseling services are private, confidential, and at no additional charge.
-Should the assessment process determine that your mental health needs require more intensive treatment or a specialized approach to wellness, our clinicians will make community referrals in an attempt to best meet your needs.
+Should the assessment process determine that your mental health needs require more intensive treatment or a specialized approach to wellness, the clinicians will make community referrals in an attempt to best meet student needs.
 Offices are in Mullen 130.
+Counseling Services.
+Information for Counseling Services, can be found at: